HCLarsen/chronos/README.md

 All new features/modifcations, must be properly tested.
 Any PRs without passing tests will not be merged.

+Features to be added:

+1. UID for all task classes.
+2. Memoization of main_fiber.
+3. Time string parsing for Chronos methods.

 ## Contributing

 1. Fork it (<https://github.com/HCLarsen/chronos/fork>)